 Ahh baked potatoes… we love them so.
 And we’re sure you do, too!
 But how do you bake the perfect jacket potato?
 How do you achieve such crispy skin, and such a creamy interior?
-We’ve put a guide to making the perfect jacket potato together, including how to cheat by using the microwave and oven combo to cook your potato; some delicious baked potato filling ideas; how to guarantee a crispy jacket potato; whether to wrap your baked potato in foil or not before cooking (you might be surprised by the answer); and the best potato varieties to use for a baked potato.
+We’ve put a guide together to make the perfect jacket potato, including how to cheat by using the microwave and oven combo to cook your potato; some delicious baked potato filling ideas; how to guarantee a crispy jacket potato; whether to wrap your baked potato in foil or not before cooking (you might be surprised by the answer); and the best potato varieties to use for a baked potato.

 Choose the right potato

 A floury potato variety will give you a soft, fluffy jacket potato interior.
 Floury potatoes also come in larger sizes, which is great for a one-person portion.
 You can buy packs of potatoes labelled ‘baking potatoes’, but if you are looking for specific varieties, Maris Piper, Desiree and King Edward are all very good.
 Also look out for newer varieties such as Vivaldi and Melody.